 AWS Cloud 9 is free if you already have an EC2 instance.
 Otherwise, pricing can be complicated so check here for the latest quotes.

 CodeSandbox does exactly what the name suggests.
-It’s an online editor that allows you to create applications from the very first prototype all the way to deployment.
+It’s an online editor and web design tool that allows you to create applications from the very first prototype all the way to deployment.
 It’s a smart tool with great live collaboration features, a direct connection to GitHub, VSCode integration and a whole lot more.

 Pros of CodeSandbox include: